-Options: Piano Black Dash, Heated seats, Heated windscreen, Air conditioning, Power assisted steering, Electric windows, Sequential 6 speed transmission, Linn 950W Sound System
+Options: Piano Black Dash, Black Dials, Heated seats, Heated windscreen, Air conditioning, Power assisted steering, Electric windows, Sequential 6 speed transmission, Linn 950W Sound System

 The Vanquish had a controversial birth.
 It had been given a big build up in time for its UK debut at the 2000 Birmingham Motor Show, but it created more headlines by not appearing at the NEC.
 It was reported that Dr Ulrich Bez, the Chief Executive of Aston Martin, was unhappy with the fact that the Vanquish was using dashboard air vents from a Ford Ka.
 Despite the quality of the parts, he was not prepared for a £164,000 flagship supercar to share parts quite so obviously with a £7,000 shopping special.
 It reflects Aston Martin’s approach to the Vanquish – it was a flagship model designed to compete with the Ferrari 550 Maranello, a car that Aston Martin forensically examined to understand the quality standards required

 Stylist Ian McCallum’s elegant body design work on the Vanquish adds muscle and aggression to the previously svelte lines.
 Employing a low volume hand-built construction process, the car’s chassis was of composite aluminium bonded, for reasons of strength, around a carbon fibre transmission tunnel.
 Extruded aluminium bulkheads were riveted and bonded to the floor pan with single piece composite side panels.
 A’ pillars made from braided carbon fibre around a honeycomb centre, the engine, steering and front suspension were mounted on a sub frame crafted from the same materials and bolted to the front bulkhead.